Cancelling your vehicle or boat registration

 Deceased registered operator

 Before cancelling a vehicle’s registration where the registered operator is deceased, the executor, administrator or next of kin must transfer it into the Estate of the deceased or to another person.
 This makes sure that any unused portion of registration is refunded to the correct person.

 If you are cancelling a current Queensland registration, you may receive a refund for the unused portion of your registration and compulsory third party (CTP) insurer’s premium.

 Refunds do not include the traffic improvement fee and other fees and surcharges, such as the registration renewal reinstatement fee and compulsory third party levies.

 A cancellation fee is charged to cover the cost of processing and refunding the registration and is deducted from the registration fee refund.

 You cannot receive a refund if a Queensland registered vehicle is not recorded in Queensland in your name at the time of cancellation.

 The written-off vehicle register must be updated if you are cancelling the registration because your vehicle has been wrecked.
 This is usually done for you by your insurance company or auto wrecker.
 If not, you need to complete a cancellation of registration form (F3517).

-If your vehicle has not been assessed by an insurer you will also need to complete the written–off vehicle notification form (F4069).
+If your vehicle has not been assessed by an insurer you and is less than 16 years old you will also need to complete the written–off vehicle notification form (F4069).

 If your vehicle has been written-off and you would like your refund backdated to the day following the accident, make sure you declare on the cancellation of registration form that the vehicle has not been used since the date of the accident.